VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.maxFederateSeries int
      The maximum number of time series, which can be returned from /federate.
 This option allows limiting memory usage (default 1000000)
   -search.maxGraphiteSeries int
      The maximum number of time series, which can be scanned during queries to Graphite Render API.
 See https://docs.victoriametrics.com/#graphite-render-api-usage .
-This flag is available only in enterprise version of VictoriaMetrics (default 300000)
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html (default 300000)
   -search.maxLookback duration
      Synonym to -search.lookback-delta from Prometheus.
 The value is dynamically detected from interval between time series datapoints if not set.
 It can be overridden on per-query basis via max_lookback arg.
 See also '-search.maxStalenessInterval' flag, which has the same meaining due to historical reasons
   -search.maxMemoryPerQuery size